rentainhe/pytorch-models/notes/efficient-networks/Octave Conv.md

 ### Code
 #### 1. First-Octave-Conv
-First `Octave Conv` layer, change the input feature map into `high frequency sub-channels` and `low frequency sub-channels`, controlled by `alpha`
+First `Octave Conv` layer, used in `the first layer` of the network ,change the input feature map into `high frequency sub-channels` and `low frequency sub-channels`, controlled by `alpha`

 分为两个path:
 - if stride > 2: input -> AvgPool2d